drewhamilton/InlineDimens/README.md

 # Inline Dimens
 Never confuse px, dp, and sp at runtime again.
-Inline Dimens offers a separate inline class for each dimen type, ensuring compile-time unit confidence without any runtime cost. `Resources` extension methods provide dimens from resources in the appropriate unit.
+Inline Dimens offers a separate inline class for each dimen type, ensuring compile-time unit confidence without any runtime cost.
+Extension functions provide the ability to interact with the Android framework directly with these unit-safe types, and to convert between them easily.

 ## Download
 [![Download](https://api.bintray.com/packages/drewhamilton/InlineDimens/InlineDimens/images/download.svg)](https://bintray.com/drewhamilton/InlineDimens)